albertattard/java-boot-camp/01 - Primer.md

     Hello world.
     ```

-## Make use of third-party libraries
+## Extend your application capabilities (using third-party libraries)

 It is not recommended to reinvent the wheel and in many cases a library already exists which does exactly what you need.